Radar, powered by New Relic Applied Intelligence

 Expanded visibility for cloud-native applications

 Gain clarity for your cloud initiatives thanks to expanded instrumentation across the major cloud providers as well as enhanced visibility into microservices.
-Support for .NET Core (now in beta), new cloud service integrations for Microsoft Azure and AWS, and support for Google’s App Engine Flex environment all make it easier to observe your entire cloud environment.
+Support for .NET Core, new cloud service integrations for Microsoft Azure and AWS, and support for Google’s App Engine Flex environment all make it easier to observe your entire cloud environment.

 New Distributed Tracing support will help DevOps teams struggling to manage performance in your move to a microservices architecture.
 With support for the OpenTracing standard, Distributed Tracing in New Relic will let you see the entire user request chain—from the browser or mobile device to every service involved in that user request all the way through to the database—and more easily discover latency issues, path errors, and performance bottlenecks.
 Distributed Tracing is currently in preview only.